abrie/data-challenge-2014/README.md

 - [ ] When you run the app a browser window will open and request authorization.
 - [ ] Authorize it.

-## Collecting and munging data
+## Data Collection and Munging

-[`main.py`](https://github.com/abrie/data-challenge-2014/blob/master/main.py) contains the data collection logic.
-Here is an example:
+[`main.py`](https://github.com/abrie/data-challenge-2014/blob/master/main.py) is where interested readers should begin.
+It is invoked as follows:

 `python main.py -i identifier -q bigquery-id model:model.sql state:state.sql`

 - `-i [setId]` This identifies the set.
 The query results will be stored in a folder named data/[setId].
-If no query is specified using -q, then the most recent queries in this folder will be (re)munged.
+If no query is specified using `-q`, then the most recent queries in the [setId] folder will be (re)munged.
 - `-q [projectId] [name:sql name2:sql2] ...` projectId is a BigQuery project number (ex: 'spark-mark-911').
 The [name:sql] entries specify sql files and the id to use when storing the results.
-Each of the sql files will be sent to BigQuery, and the results stored under `data/[setId]/[name]`.
+Each of the sql files will be sent to BigQuery, and the responses stored under `data/[setId]/[name]`.
 The munger will subsequently process them to produce `results.json`.

-## Scripts
+## Use the Scripts

 [collect.sh](https://github.com/abrie/data-challenge-2014/blob/master/collect.sh) demonstrates the use of `main.py`.
 It is the same script used to generate the results used by [this page](http://abrie.github.io/data-challenge-2014).
 If you wish watch it operate:

-`./collect.sh [projectId]` You'll need to specify a projectId obtained from your google developer console.
+`./collect.sh [projectId]` You'll need to specify the projectId obtained from your Google developer console.

 [deploy.sh](https://github.com/abrie/data-challenge-2014/blob/master/deploy.sh) generates the presentation pages and writes them to the specified directory.
-It assumes that the collect.sh script has been sucessfully run.
-Once generated, the site should be served through a webserver.
-This is because the `results.json` file is loaded through Ajax. [node http-server](https://github.com/nodeapps/http-server) is easy and recommended.
-Example of use:
+It assumes that the `collect.sh` has completed successfully.
+The generated site should be served through a webserver because the `results.json` files are loaded through Ajax. [node http-server](https://github.com/nodeapps/http-server) or Python's SimpleHTTPServer are easy and recommended:

-- `./deploy.sh path/to/dir`
+- `./deploy.sh deployed/path/`
-- `http-server -c-1 path/to/dir`
+- `http-server deployed/path/` or `cd deployed/path && python -m SimpleHTTPServer 8080`
 - Navigate to http://localhost:8080

 ## Citations